pubpub/pubpub/facets/README.md

 We might consider writing an automated system for this (and thus for Sequelize in general), or eventually moving to a different ORM with better migration tooling that Facets can tap into.

-# Reading and writing facets on the backend
+# Working with facets on the backend

 ## Reading facets as part of a normal request